-In this video, I wanted to go through the number one mistake when training the core.
+In this video, I wanted to go through the number one mistake people make when training the core.

 The Number One Mistake When Training the Core

 I will get Andrea to demonstrate.

 Go through a plank sequence.
 A lot of people forget that the core is three dimensional, and you need to train in 3 dimensions.
-So if you just do a front plank or side plank, you are really missing a lot when it comes to training your core, and therefore exposing your core to greater injury and slowing down the recovery of injury.
-It can also affect the strength that build and any type of weight loss you want in that area.
+So if you just do a front plank or side plank, you are really missing a lot when it comes to training your core, and therefore exposing your core to greater risk of injury and slowing down the recovery of injury.
+It can also affect building strength and any type of weight loss you want in that area.

 The front plank is an excellent exercise.
 Raise up until your heels, knees, hips, shoulders and head are in good alignment and you are tight throughout your whole body.
 This helps work your core in the front direction.

 Another great exercise is called the side plank.
 This helps challenge your core from the side.

 It is important to combine those two exercises.
-When you move from a front plank, to side plank, back to your front plank, back to the side plank, you are working your core.
+When you move from a front plank, to side plank, back to your front plank, back to the side plank, you are working more of your core.
 You are targeting your core from the front and from the side.
 When you are transitioning between these exercises, you are working on the core throughout the whole movement, which is what you need to train and challenge the core in three dimensions.